All parking stubs/proof of payment and reserved permits must always be visible on the dash of the vehicle.

 Permit holders must abide by the terms of their Parking Agreements.

-Parking stubs and permits must be valid and cannot be reproduced, expired or altered.
+Parking permits must be valid and cannot be reproduced, expired or altered.

 Keep a six-foot distance from opening garage doors and do not go through until the door has stopped moving completely.